open-telemetry/opentelemetry-network/README.md

 Environment variables:

-- `FLOWMILL_INTAKE_NAME`: this is the name of the Flowmill intake server
 - `FLOWMILL_INTAKE_HOST`: this is the hostname or IP address of the Flowmill intake server
 - `FLOWMILL_INTAKE_PORT`: this is the port of the Flowmill intake server